max-mapper/art-of-node/readme.md

 Instead, node is somewhere in the middle.
 It is:

-  - Relatively easy to understand and use
+  - Designed to be simple and therefore relatively easy to understand and use
   - Useful for I/O based programs that need to be fast and/or handle lots of connections

 At a lower level, node can be described as a tool for writing two major types of programs: